mkraft/fides/README.md

 # Fides

-This gem adds helper methods for use in Rails migrations that creates SQL triggers to enforce the integrity of polymorphic associations at the database level.
+Adds methods for use in Rails migrations to enfoce polymorphic associations at the database level.

-When an attempt is made to create or update a record in a polymorphic table the SQL trigger checks for the existance of the referred-to model of the specified type in the other table.
-If it doesn't exist in it throws a descriptive SQL exception.
+### Longer Description

+The methods that this gem exposes are for use in Rails migrations and create SQL Triggers to enforce the data integrity of Polymorphic Associations.

+The triggers are invoked by the database before an insert or update on the polymorphic table, and before a delete on tables referred to by the polymorphic table.

-Similarly, when an attempt is made to delete a record from a table that could be pointed to from the polymorphic table, a SQL trigger checks that there are no references to it in the polymorphic table.
-If there are it throws a SQL exception suggesting changing the delete order.
+If an insert/update is attempted on the polymophic table with a record that referrs to a non-existent record in another table then a SQL error is raised.
+If a delete is attempted from a table that is referred to by a record in the polymorphic table then a SQL error is raised.

 ## Installation